 Building Approvals (BA) vs Development Approvals (DA)

-Depending on your local Council requirements, you may or may not require a development approval (DA) to add a second home or granny flat to your backyard.
-Your Council or a local town planner can inform you of the Council restrictions and costs (if any).
+Depending on your local Council requirements, you may or may not require a Development Approval (DA), also sometimes known as an MCU, to add a second home or granny flat to your backyard.
+Your Council or a private town planner can inform you of the Council restrictions and costs (if any).

 Conclusion